The submerged UXO -- A 500-pound WW II aerial bomb

 A 500-pound aerial bomb from World War II.
 The submerged UXO was about 145 centimeters long.

-October 13, 2024—Scuba diving in Hong Kong, you see numerous nudibranches, poisonous pufferfish and the odd octopus.
+October 13, 2024—Scuba diving in Hong Kong, you’ll see numerous nudibranches, poisonous pufferfish and the odd octopus.
 On September 14, 2024, my buddy Edmund Lee and I spotted something different, a submerged UXO (unexploded ordnance), that turned out to be a World War II bomb.

 At lunchtime the next day, I posted a photo of our discovery on the Facebook group “HK in the Colonial Era.”
-This group is popular with amateur historians and military history buffs, and I hoped someone could determine if the device was an UXO, a practice bomb or something else.
+This group is popular with amateur historians and military history buffs, and I hoped someone could determine if the device was a UXO, a practice bomb or something else.

 Within minutes, a group member asked if I had reported the device to the authorities.
 When I told him I hadn’t, he offered to introduce me to the Hong Kong Police’s Explosive Ordnance Disposal (EOD) Bureau.
 Less than 30 minutes after posting the photo, an EOD officer contacted me, asking for more information.

 At this point, I didn’t know what to expect.
-Would the police care about what could be a bomb, in a remote part of the territory, under 40 feet of seawater?
+Would the police care about what “could” be a bomb, in a remote part of the territory, under 40 feet of seawater?
 And if they were interested, then what?

 The submerged UXO’s location, near Shek Ngau Chau in Mirs Bay